oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 All 5 pods are running and the service is distributing the load amongst them.
 Actually some of the storefront pods above are probably still in their startup phase as I gathered the above data immediately after getting the auto scale description.

-  10. Let's get the autoscaler summary again.In the OCI Cloud Shell type
+  10. Let's get the autoscaler summary again.
+In the OCI Cloud Shell type

   - `kubectl get hpa storefront`